 - The right violated was “clearly established” at the time of the incident

-The clearly established law requires that there be a pre-existing case law that the specific conduct in question was unconstitutional.
+The clearly established law requires a pre-existing case law that the specific conduct in question was unconstitutional.
 For instance, if a police officer uses unnecessary force when apprehending someone, a consensus should be in place that such conduct violates the individual’s Fourth Amendment right to be free from arbitrary searches and seizures.
 If an officer is found guilty, they are fined $25,000 or 5% of the judgment.

-Pros and Cons of the Qualified Immunity Doctrine
+Pros and Cons of the Qualified Immunity Doctrine for Police Officers

 Qualified immunity is a legal defense for state and local officials.
 It makes it difficult to hold them liable for violations of their rights under the Constitution.
 To overcome qualified immunity, a plaintiff must prove a police officer’s actions violated a clearly established constitutional right.
 This requirement creates a high threshold that makes it challenging for victims of rights violations to seek justice.
 It often results in cases being settled outside of court or dismissed before they even reach trial.

-Supporters of qualified immunity argue that it is necessary to protect government officials, including law enforcement officers, from frivolous lawsuits and the fear of personal financial ruin.
+Supporters of qualified immunity argue that it is necessary to protect officials, including law enforcement officers, from frivolous lawsuits and the fear of personal financial ruin.
 They believe officials need a certain degree of immunity to perform their duties effectively without hesitation.
 In addition, they reckon qualified immunity provides a buffer for officers who make split-second decisions in high-stress situations, preserving their ability to maintain public safety.

 Conversely, those against qualified immunity maintain that the doctrine has created a culture of impunity, where officials can escape accountability for their actions even when they clearly violate a person’s constitutional rights.
 Critics argue that the doctrine shields bad actors and develops a lack of trust between law enforcement and the communities they serve.
 They also highlight how qualified immunity makes it tricky for victims to seek justice and holds officers to a lower standard of conduct.
 It preserves a system that allows abuses of power to go unchecked.